sebastiaanluca/laravel-helpers/README.md

 All essential generic PHP helpers have been extracted to their own [sebastiaanluca/php-helpers](https://github.com/sebastiaanluca/php-helpers) package and some other helpers have been removed in anticipation of their own package.
 In effect and from now on, Laravel Helpers will only contain helpers for the Laravel framework.

-In addition, the minimum requirements have been upgraded to PHP 7.2 and Laravel 5.6.

 [See the changelog](CHANGELOG.md#200-2018-07-22) for more information.

 ## Framework helper functions